Get exclusive member benefits & effect social change. Join Today

 The most common causes of a popliteal cyst are:

 Since the knee is a complicated joint, it can be injured easily.
 According to the American Academy of Orthopedic Surgeons (AAOS), about 10.4 million Americans saw their doctors about a knee problem in 2010, making it the most common reason for seeing an orthopedic specialist.
 Such injuries may cause the inflammation that leads to a popliteal cyst.

 A blood clot can also cause bruising and swelling behind the knee and on the back of the calf.
 It’s important that your doctor examines the swelling to determine if the cause is a cyst or a clot.
-An MRI or ultrasound might be used to help make a diagnosis.

 You may not feel any pain with a popliteal cyst.
 In some cases, you may not notice it at all.
 If you do experience symptoms, they might include:

 Your doctor will examine your knee and feel the swelling.
 If the cyst is small, they may compare the affected knee to the healthy one and check your range of motion.

 Your doctor may recommend noninvasive imaging tests if the cyst rapidly increases in size or causes severe pain or fever.
 These tests include an MRI or ultrasound.
 An MRI will enable your doctor to see the cyst clearly and to determine if you have any damage to the cartilage.

 These tests will determine if some other form of growth, such as a tumor, is causing the swelling.

 Although the cyst won’t show up on an X-ray, your doctor may use one to check for other problems, such as inflammation or arthritis.